ckeditor/ckeditor4-docs/docs/features/spellcheck/README.md

 For licensing, see LICENSE.md.
 -->

-# Spelling and Grammar Checking
+# Proofreading, Spelling and Grammar Checking

 <info-box info="">
     The out-of-the-box spelling and grammar checking functionality is provided through plugins that are included in the Standard and Full presets available from the official CKEditor <a href="https://ckeditor.com/ckeditor-4/download/">Download</a> site.
 You can also {@link guide/dev/plugins/README add them to your custom build} with <a href="https://ckeditor.com/cke4/builder">online builder</a>.